DaevMithran/W3C2PDF/README.md

 ## 1. Introduction

-### 1.1 Motivation

-The adoption of W3C Verifiable Credentials (VCs) and Verifiable Presentations (VPs) is increasing, but human-readable formats remain a barrier to accessibility.
+The adoption of W3C Verifiable Credentials (VCs) and Verifiable Presentations (VPs) is increasing, but human-readable formats require specialized digital wallets for storage and verification.
 Many institutions and regulatory bodies require credentials in traditional document formats, such as PDF, for verification and archival purposes.
-This specification outlines bidirectional conversion methods between VCs/VPs and PDF - allowing both conversion from credentials to PDF documents and from PDF documents back to verifiable credentials, while preserving cryptographic verifiability and privacy characteristics in both directions.
+This specification outlines bidirectional conversion methods between VCs/VPs and PDF, allowing both conversion from credentials to PDF documents and from PDF documents back to verifiable credentials, while preserving cryptographic verifiability and privacy characteristics in both directions.

-### 1.2 Scope & Assumptions

-- Supports bidirectional conversion between credentials and PDFs (VC/VP ↔ PDF)
-- Supports both W3C compliant JSON-LD and JWT-based VCs & VPs
-- The PDF contains both human-readable and machine-readable representations of the credential
-- Compatible with various standards including PDF/A archival standards
-- The UI of the PDF can be dynamically determined based on the JSON-LD context, allowing customized rendering per credential type
-- Allows verification of PDF credentials without requiring specialized wallet software

 ## 2. Terminology

 - **Verifiable Credential (VC)**: A cryptographically secure credential conforming to the W3C Verifiable Credentials Data Model.
 - **Verifiable Presentation (VP)**: A privacy-preserving presentation derived from one or more Verifiable Credentials.
-- **PDF Document**: A Portable Document Format file conforming to ISO 32000-2:2020.
-- **Conversion**: The process of transforming a VC/VP to a PDF document or vice versa.
 - **Proof**: Cryptographic material used to verify the authenticity and integrity of a credential.
-- **Selective Disclosure**: The ability to reveal only a subset of credential attributes.
 - **QES**: Qualified Electronic Signature, as defined in eIDAS regulation.
 - **DID**: Decentralized Identifier, a W3C standard for verifiable, decentralized digital identity.

 ## 3. Key Requirements

-### 3.1 Bidirectional Conversion Requirements

 1. The PDF must contain a human-readable representation of the VC/VP
-2. The VC data should be embedded inside the PDF metadata (XMP) or as an attachment (PDF/A-3)
+2. The VC data should be embedded inside the PDF metadata (XMP) or as an attachment (PDF/A-3) for machine readability
 3. The PDF should support easy verification via QR codes, data URLs, or embedded proofs
 4. The system must ensure data integrity, revocation handling, and interoperability with existing verification tools
 5. The layout and design of the PDF should be dynamically determined based on credential format:
    - JSON-LD: Using context for dynamic UI generation
    - JWT: Using standardized templates
+6. Allows verification of PDF credentials without requiring specialized wallet software

 ## 4. Technical Specification

 This specification defines both conversion directions - from credentials to PDF and from PDF back to verifiable credentials.

 ### 4.1 Credential to PDF Conversion

-#### 4.1.1 General Structure

-A PDF document derived from a VC/VP shall contain:

-1. A human-readable representation of the credential data
-2. Machine-readable metadata embedded in the PDF
-3. Cryptographic proof information
-4. Visual security elements

-The rendering approach differs based on credential format:
-- JSON-LD credentials shall use their context definitions to dynamically determine rendering
-- JWT credentials shall follow a standardized template approach

-#### 4.1.2 Generation Process

 1. Extract VC/VP data from JSON-LD or JWT format
 2. Determine the PDF layout: